junglesta/junglestar.github.io/about.md

 Got new ideas you **haven't yet find time** to develop?
 Been procrastinating planning a **proper internet presence** for long?

-### Internet presence?
+### Internet presence ?

-Today many new **free tools to simplify your work** do exist!
+Today there are many **free tools to simplify your work**!
 Most of them are already installed on your phone, maybe you just don't know yet...

-### Helping hand?
+### Guidance helping hand?

-Want to figure it out?
-We can help.
+Want to figure it out on your own?
+We can help, when you need shortcuts.
+Think of us as the barber shop for small starters blokes.
 We have been **helping** small companies for years.
 **Let's start** a new phase together.
 Fresh and **up-to-date!**

+### Yes, any human?

+Sprouted from this [tree](http://rokma.com), Junglestar agency works using his extended network of carefully selected business partners, mostly on a per-project base.

 ### We ♡ Open source